-If you accept the place and later find that you wish to change fields, applying for and finding routes to other programmes will be possible.
-A person studying or having completed a degree at a higher education institution should as a rule have the possibility of applying for and being selected to a programme that is also available for first-time applicants.
-While some student places are reserved for first-time applicants to improve their position, your possibilities of being admitted may not be unreasonably poorer than theirs (Constitutional Law Committee statement 23/2012).
+If you accept the place and later find that you wish to change fields, you will be able to apply for and find routes to other programmes.
+A person who studies in a higher education institution or has completed a degree should, as a rule, have the opportunity to apply for and be admitted to a programme that is also available for first-time applicants.
+While some student places will be reserved for first-time applicants to improve their position, your chances of being admitted may not be unreasonably lower than theirs (Constitutional Law Committee statement 23/2012).

 Only study places accepted and degrees completed in the Finnish higher education system affect your position as a first-time applicant.
 A degree completed or a student place accepted at a foreign higher education institution will not affect your right to apply as a first-time applicant in Finland.

 No, you won’t.

 No, you can’t.
 An applicant who has accepted a student place in a programme beginning in autumn 2014 or later is no longer a first-time applicant.